Admin-coredensity/bn-techpack-automation/assets/data/primary-packages/liquid-filling-machine/description.md

 Our semi-automatic liquid filling machines are built with advanced PCB control systems,
 making them reliable and cost-effective solutions for small to medium-scale operations.

-- User-friendly operation with easy adjustment settings
-- Power-saving design that reduces energy consumption
-- Filling accuracy and volume control with minimal wastage
-- Supports viscous and non-viscous liquids
+✅ User-friendly operation with easy adjustment settings ✅Power-saving design that reduces energy consumption ✅Filling accuracy and volume control with minimal wastage ✅Supports viscous and non-viscous liquids
-- Adjustable fill speed and nozzle sizes to match container types
-- Compatible with a wide range of container materials and sizes
+✅Adjustable fill speed and nozzle sizes to match container types ✅Compatible with a wide range of container materials and sizes